DTW-DanWard/PowerShell-Beautifier/README.md

 * [How it works](docs/HowItWorks.md)
 * [How to test and add test cases](docs/Testing.md)
 * [Help add support for text editors](docs/ExternalEditors.md) like Atom and others
-* [Project roadmap](docs/Roadmap.md) - enhancements, external editors, Core support, BOM/encoding functions and more
+* [Project roadmap](docs/Roadmap.md) - enhancements, external editors, BOM/encoding functions and more
 * [Change Log](docs/ChangeLog.md)